nixops/NoBoundaries/README.md

 # Radio Peer

-Please use the following host if you are demoing via radio: useburst.com as your peer.
+Please use the following host if you are demoing via radio: useburst.com(non encrypted) as your peer.
 This is important as if you use it it is non ssl and is only there as accessible per requirements of the project.